 - Bus fares; we are talking cheap, cheap, cheap.
-Six or seven hours for $1.50 and you even get a seat, not to mention the above-mentioned music and if you are lucky (or unlucky depending on your point of view) a big mamma almost sitting on your lap if you have an aisle seat.
+Six or seven hours for $1.50 and you even get a seat plus the above-mentioned music and, if you are lucky (or unlucky depending on your point of view), a big mamma almost sitting on your lap if you have an aisle seat.

 - No spitting/clearing of throats; thankfully this horrible little habit is rarely seen (or heard) in Sri Lanka.

-- A good command of English and plenty of signs in English; Heaven after China; enough said.
+- Good command of English and plenty of signs in English; heaven after China.

 - Clear blue skies; some of the bluest we have seen in ages.

 - (Loud) music on buses; as with many buses in South Asia (financial) priority is given to the sound system over trivial matters such as tyres and routine maintenance.
 As a result, head-thumping music for hours on end is not uncommon.